periodo/periodo-tests/README.md

 If you're on Linux, tests should run on Chrome and Firefox.

-Under continuous integration (Windows), tests are run on Chrome and Firefox.
+Under continuous integration (Windows), tests are run on Chrome only.

 To manually specify which browsers to test, set the `BROWSER` environment variable:
 ```